University of Minnesota Administrative Policy

 1. How should students who miss the final exam due to a COVID related absence be accommodated?

 Instructors should accommodate students who are unable to take a final exam due to COVID.
 A makeup exam may be scheduled outside the final examination period.
-Please see the Makeup Work for Legitimate Absences policy for more information.
+Please see Administrative Policy: Excused Absences and Makeup Work for more information.

 Contacts